-My services include Psychotherapy and Consultation, Walk & Talk therapy outside of the office, Joy of Medicine Consultations, Sleep/Insomnia Consultations, Clinical & Medical Hypnosis, and telehealth for California residents.
+My services include Psychotherapy and Consultation, Walk & Talk therapy outside of the office, Joy of Medicine Resiliency Consultations for Physicians, Clinical & Medical Hypnosis, Sleep/Insomnia Consultations, and telehealth for California residents.
 There are pros and cons to each modality and we can discuss the benefits and limitations of each, based on your unique situation.
 My office is wheelchair accessible and also has plenty of free parking.
 Walk & Talk therapy is available to us on the beautiful American River Parkway, but we can always come inside if we need to do different work or have bad weather.
 I use a HIPAA compliant video platform for telehealth.

 In addition to the 1:1 individual services above, I am also happy to provide executive consultation, workshops, groups, or speaking engagements about a variety of topics.